EngineerGuy314/pico-WSPRer/README.md

 # pico balloon WSPR tracker
-Implements an extremely low-cost WSPR tracker for HAB (high altitude balloons) with barely anything besides a Raspberry Pi Pico.
-The only other significant component is a cheap GPS module such as a generic ATGM336H as shown (approx $4 as of April 2024).
+Implements an extremely low-cost WSPR tracker for HAB (high altitude balloons) using only a Raspberry Pi Pico and a cheap GPS module such as a generic ATGM336H as shown (approx $4 as of April 2024).
 RF power in the 14Mhz (20 meter) band is generated directly by the Pi Pico.
 Two gpio pins are driven out of phase to feed a half wave dipole antenna trimmed for 20M (typically 38awg copper).

 The RF synthesis and basic WSPR code is based on Roman Piksaykin's excellent work at https://github.com/RPiks/pico-WSPR-tx

-This WSPR beacon calculates the altitude and full 6 character maidenhead grid based on the GPS location data and transmits it along with the callsign.
-Solar array voltage and rp2040 temperature are also sent as telemetry utilizing the U4B/Traquito protocol.
-If you specify a callsign suffix, it can ALSO/INSTEAD transmit WSPR Type 3 every ten minutes.
+The altitude and full 6 character maidenhead grid are calculated from the GPS location data and transmitted along with the callsign.
+Solar array voltage and rp2040 temperature are also sent as telemetry when utilizing the U4B/Traquito protocol.
+If you specify a callsign suffix, it can ALSO/INSTEAD transmit WSPR Type 3 messages every ten minutes.
 These include the 6 character maidenhead grid and the altitude encoded using the Zachtek protocol.
 Type 3 messaging is arguably more robust than U4B, but less detailed.

 The user's callsign and telemetry encoding details are configurable via the pico's USB port and a simple terminal program (ie Putty).